-1. No external assistance or contact can be made with any persons outside of the student team, except the Judges, Regional Director, or the Competition Coordinator.

-2. During the competition, only Judging Company representatives, the Competition Coordinator, and the Regional Director are allowed in the team's work room.

-3. The Judges are to have access to the team work rooms to monitor activities throughout the competition.

-4. Teams must stay in or near their hotel room during the scheduled oral presentations, with the exception of attending the career fair, until their time to present.
+- 1. No external assistance or contact can be made with any persons outside of the student team, during the two days of competition, except the Judges, Regional Director, or the Competition Coordinator. - 2.
+During the competition, only Judging Company representatives, the Competition Coordinator, and the Regional Director are allowed in the team's work room. - 3.
+The Judges are to have access to the team work rooms to monitor activities throughout the competition. - 4.
+Teams must stay in or near their hotel room during the scheduled oral presentations, with the exception of attending the employer expo/showcase, until their time to present.
 Teams are not permitted near the presentation rooms while competing teams are presenting.

-5. The competition phase is concluded for a team once its oral presentation is finished.

-6. Internet access will be at the sole discretion of the judges during the competition.
+- 5. The competition phase is concluded for a team once its oral presentation is finished. - 6.
+Internet access will be at the sole discretion of the judges during the competition.
 The ASC is not responsible for the speed or service levels of the host hotel's internet service.
 Teams may at their own expense seek upgrades to the existing basic services in the area.
-If a Judging Company elects to use e-mail for communications during the competition, teams may access e-mail accounts for the explicit purpose of receiving and sending communications related to the RFP.

-7. Teams may identify at any time during the competition the school with which they are affiliated.
-It is recommended that all students wear either a polo shirt identifying their school or business attire throughout the competition.

-8. Teams to provide their own office supplies, i.e. copy paper, 3-ring binders, tabs, 3-hole punches, and tables.

-9. Teams are allowed to bring whatever equipment they feel necessary to complete the written proposal and oral presentation.

-10. Plotters are not permitted.

-11. One point will be deducted from each teams' total score per student that is competing but has not submitted a resume for the job fair companies (due date is COB on November 2nd)
+If a Judging Company elects to use email for communications during the competition, teams may access e-mail accounts for the explicit purpose of receiving and sending communications related to the RFP/IFB. - 7.
+Teams are not restricted, at any time during the competition, from identifying with the school with which they are affiliated.
+It is recommended that all students wear either a polo shirt identifying their school or business attire throughout the competition. - 8.
+Teams to provide their own office supplies, i.e. copy paper, 3-ring binders, tabs, 3-hole punches, and tables. - 9.
+Teams are allowed to bring whatever equipment they feel necessary to complete the proposal and oral presentation. - 10.
+Plotters are not permitted. - 11.
+Points will be deducted from each teams' total score per student that is competing but has not submitted a resume as a part of the competition pre-qualification form by the due date prescribed as part of the registration process.

-D. Coaches Conduct & Responsibilities
+E. Coaches Conduct & Responsibilities

-1. Each school must be accompanied by at least one coach at the competition.
+- Each school must be accompanied by at least one coach for each team at the competition.
 One additional faculty (other than the coaches) per school is allowed to attend all meals and functions.
 For example, if you are entering two teams you can have a maximum of three faculty attending the competition.
-Additional faculty and/or students attending the conference must pay for meals and refreshments.

-2. Coaches are the responsible point of contact on behalf of the team and the school in case of an emergency.

-3. Coaches are to have no contact with their team(s) once the competition starts.

-4. If a coach must see their team during the competition, the coach must be accompanied by the Region Director, Competition Coordinator and/or a member of the Judging Company.

-5. Coaches, faculty, friends, and relatives are allowed to observe their team's presentation.
-However, Coaches are not to have contact with their team until their oral presentation is complete.

-6. Coaches may view the presentations of another school, but under no circumstances are students allowed to watch the presentation of another school.

-7. No one is allowed to enter or leave the presentation room once a team has started presenting.
+Additional faculty and/or students attending the conference must register and pay for meals and refreshments. - 2.
+Coaches are the responsible point of contact on behalf of the team and the school in case of an emergency. - 3.
+Coaches are to have no contact with their team(s) once the on-site competition starts. - 4.
+If a coach must see their team during the competition, the coach must be accompanied by the Region Director, Competition Coordinator and/or a member of the Judging Company. - 5.
+Coaches, faculty, friends, and relatives are allowed to observe their team's presentation.
+However, Coaches are not to have contact with their team until their oral presentation is complete. - 6.
+Coaches may view the presentations of another school, but under no circumstances are students allowed to watch the presentation of another school. - 7.
+No one is allowed to enter or leave the presentation room once a team has started presenting.
 Cell phones must be silenced in the presentation room.
 Please be courteous; if the door is closed, the presentation has started, and entry or exit is not allowed.